-The steps section defines all steps created and clipped to the dashboard.
-The properties vary based on whether the step is in compact form or SAQL form.
+The steps section defines all steps created in and clipped to the dashboard.
+The properties vary based on whether the dashboard is built using the Wave dashboard designer or classic designer.

 widgets

 The widgets section defines the widgets that appear in the dashboard.
 Each widget has a name.